 Made with an air-dried process that locks in the nutrients of the quality ingredients.
 Crafted with protein that is ethically-sourced.
 Dog owners appreciate that this food doesn't have a history of recalls like some competitors.
 Flavor and texture are tempting to most canines.

-For best results, you'll need an airtight container for storage, as this food is prone to getting stale sooner that classic kibble.
+For best results, you'll need an airtight container for storage, as this food is prone to getting stale sooner than classic kibble.
 Expensive.

 Features nutrient-dense ingredients, including broccoli, spinach, and kale.
 Includes glucosamine and chondroitin to help bone and joint health.
 Flaxseed and salmon oils contain omega-3 fatty acids to improve skin and coat.